Guy Maddin: The Heart of the World, Dracula: Pages from a Virgin's Diary, The Saddest Music in the World (1998–2003)

-Maddin's next feature, The Saddest Music in the World (2003) was budgeted at $3.8-million (a large budget in Canadian terms) and shot over 24 days.
-The film was Maddin's first collaboration with Isabella Rossellini, who subsequently appeared in a number of Maddin's films, and cocreated a film with him about her father Roberto Rossellini.
-The film also starred Mark McKinney (of the comedy troupe Kids in the Hall), Maria de Medeiros, David Fox, and Ross McMillan.
-Maddin and cowriter Toles based the film on an original screenplay written by Booker Prize-winning novelist Kazuo Ishiguro, from which they kept "the title, the premise and the contest – to determine which country's music was the saddest" but otherwise re-wrote.
+Maddin's next feature, The Saddest Music in the World (2003), was budgeted at $3.8-million and shot over 24 days.
+The film was Maddin's first collaboration with Isabella Rossellini, who subsequently appeared in a number of Maddin's films and co-created a film with him about her father Roberto Rossellini.
+The film also starred Mark McKinney, Maria de Medeiros, David Fox, and Ross McMillan.
+Maddin and co-writer Toles based the film on an original screenplay written by novelist Kazuo Ishiguro, from which they kept "the title, the premise and the contest – to determine which country's music was the saddest" but otherwise re-wrote.
 The action of The Saddest Music in the World centres around a contest run by Beer Baroness Lady Port-Huntley (Rossellini) to discover which country has the saddest music in the world.
 Chester Kent (McKinney), a failed Broadway producer, returns home to Winnipeg and competes with his father Fyodor (Fox) and brother Roderick (McMillan) to win the contest and its $25,000 prize.
-It's discovered that Chester's girlfriend, Narcissa (de Medeiros) was Roderick's wife but forgot this due to amnesia resulting from the death of their son (Roderick keeps his son's heart in a jar that travels with him).
+It's discovered that Chester's girlfriend, Narcissa (de Medeiros) was Roderick's wife but forgot this due to amnesia resulting from the death of their son.
 Chester reunites with Port-Huntley, his former lover, who lost her legs in a car accident.
-Fyodor, who is in love with Port-Huntley, has built prosthetic legs for her out of glass (and filled with beer), which she loves although she spurns Fyodor, leading to his drunken death.
+Fyodor, who is in love with Port-Huntley, has built prosthetic legs for her out of glass, which she loves although she spurns Fyodor, leading to his drunken death.
 As the contest proceeds, things end tragically.
-The Saddest Music in the World won a number of awards, including three Genie Awards (Best Achievement in Costume Design, Best Achievement in Editing, and Best Achievement in Music, Original Score) and Maddin was also nominated for Best Achievement in Direction.
-Maddin received the same nomination from the Directors Guild of Canada, who awarded the film Outstanding Achievement in Production Design, Feature Film, and Maddin won the Film Discovery Jury Award for Best Director at the U.S. Comedy Arts Festival.
+The Saddest Music in the World won a number of awards, including three Genie Awards (Best Achievement in Costume Design; Best Achievement in Editing; and Best Achievement in Music, Original Score); Maddin was also nominated for Best Achievement in Direction.
+Maddin a nomination for Best Direction in a Feature Film from the Directors Guild of Canada, which awarded the film Outstanding Achievement in Feature Film Production Design.
+Maddin won the Film Discovery Jury Award for Best Director at the U.S. Comedy Arts Festival.